Menu

 Welcome to Year 5

 Our class is called Admirals.
-We are taught by Mrs Tott and are supported by Mrs Bourne.
+We are taught by Mrs Smith and Mrs Gibbs.
+We are supported by Mrs Hill and Miss Hall.

 PE Days

-In the Spring Term, Admiral class will be taught PE on a Tuesday and a Thursday.
-Children will need to wear their PE kit to school on Tuesdays.
+In the Spring Term, Admiral Class will be taught PE on a Thursday and a Friday.
+Children will need to wear their PE kit to school on these days.
 They will not need uniform to change into.
 Please ensure your child has the correct kit so they can participate successfully.
-On Thursdays the children will be going swimming, so will need to bring their full swimming kit on these days.
+In the Spring Term, on Thursdays, the children will be going swimming, so they will need to bring their full swimming kit on these days.

 Library Slot

-Your child will get an opportunity to visit the school library on Thursdays.
-Here they will have the chance to borrow a book that they are interested in: a book they will read for pleasure.
+Your child will get an opportunity to visit the school library on Wednesdays.
+Here, they will have the chance to borrow a book that they are interested in: a book they will read for pleasure.
 If they wish to take a book home, this will need to be returned on a Thursday ready to change.

 Home Learning